 The tasks/projects should cover the main implementation domains related to aerodrome operations, which are subject to regional planning and implementation;

-The progress on the tasks/projects should be reviewed regularly by ROAWG and reported to PCG and EASPG to ensure that the target dates are met and the deliverables are of required quality.
+The progress on the tasks/projects should be reviewed regularly by RWGAO and reported to PCG and EASPG to ensure that the target dates are met and the deliverables are of required quality.

-To facilitate the execution of its work programme, ROAWG may set up working sub-groups, study groups and project teams, if and when required, charge them with specific tasks and define target dates for their completion.
+To facilitate the execution of its work programme, RWGAO may set up working sub-groups, study groups and project teams, if and when required, charge them with specific tasks and define target dates for their completion.
 After completion of their task(s), the working groups/study groups/project teams will be dissolved.

 The work programme is included as an Attachment to the EASPG report;

-The detailed ROAWG Task List providing a break down list of all ROAWG activities is included into the ROAWG plenary meeting Summary of Discussions.
+The detailed RWGAO Task List providing a break down list of all RWGAO activities is included into the RWGAO plenary meeting Summary of Discussions.

-In conducting its activities, ROAWG should follow the following guidance given to the Group by the EASPG:
+In conducting its activities, RWGAO should follow the following guidance given to the Group by the EASPG:

 Maintain close coordination with relevant EASPG contributory bodies to ensure harmonious development of the EUR air navigation system as a whole.
 In addition, close coordination is requested with the SESAR Joint Undertaking and EASA;